 The tartan craze continued through the 19th century.
 Queen Victoria was a big fan: she and Prince Albert decorated their new Highland residence at Balmoral in floor to ceiling tartan.
 And as Scotland became a popular destination for Victorian tourists, tartan began to appear on everything from snuff boxes to shortbread tins.
 It was the birth of the tartan souvenir – and where would we be without that today?

 The concept of a ‘clan tartan’ is actually relatively new.
 Traditionally, different patterns would have been popular in different areas but they weren’t necessarily specific to one clan.
 Commercial tartan weavers, though, found that it was a good marketing technique to give patterns a clan name.
 Two brothers, the ‘Sobieski Stuarts’, were also influential.
 Their 1842 book, ‘Vestiarium Scotium’, claimed to be a 16th century encyclopedia of clan tartans.
-Shame it turned out to be a forgery.
+Shame they were being somewhat economical with the truth.

 Since Victorian times a whole etiquette has developed around tartan-wearing.
 The array of patterns can be bewildering, too.
 Most clan tartans have different colour palette variants: Ancient, Modern, Hunting, Dress and Weathered.
 The Scottish Tartans Authority has a wealth of information about the ins and outs of tartan wearing.
 However, we like the advice given by the Scottish Register of Tartans: ‘There are no laws about which tartan you may wear, just traditions, so choose a design that you like and wear it with pride!’